10 Things You Must Know Before Implementing a Single Sign On (SSO) Solution

 - Connecting to your Azure AD or G-suite

 - Develop an Automatic Provisioning Strategy

 - Time to Configure and Connect SaaS apps

 - Remember that SSO is Not a Silver Bullet

 - Remember SSO is No Longer a Luxury

 1. Know What SaaS Apps You Have

-After you’ve mapped your SaaS applications, you should map the users of those applications, including your external users.
-External users are the contractors and temporary employees which we tend to forget when thinking about who needs access to our systems.
-Nevertheless, they need to be able to login to certain systems.
+After you’ve mapped your SaaS applications, you need to understand who is using them, including internal and external users.
+External users are the contractors and temporary employees we tend to forget about when thinking of who needs access to our systems.

 3. Know Which SaaS Apps Can be Connected